 When a system fault is detected, a chime will sound and the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
-In addition, the EVIC will display a "CHECK TPM SYS-TEM" message for three seconds and then display dashes

-(- -) in place of the pressure value to indicate which sensor is not being received.
+In addition, the EVIC will display a "CHECK TPM SYS-TEM" message for a minimum of five seconds and then display dashes (- -) in place of the pressure value to indicate which sensor is not being received.